AnjaniYadav1/voiceshield-ai/README.md

 - 🎭 Identity impersonation
 - 📞 Social engineering
 - 🏦 Banking scams
-- 👨‍👩‍👧 Family/emergency scams
+- 👨‍👩‍👧 Family and emergency scams
 - 🏢 Corporate impersonation
 - 🔐 Voice-based authentication attacks

 Traditional voice-based trust is no longer enough.

-**VoiceShield AI provides an additional layer of defense by analyzing the voice itself and checking whether the speaker matches a trusted identity.**
+**VoiceShield AI provides an additional layer of defense by analyzing voice characteristics and checking whether the speaker matches a trusted identity.**

 ---

 ## 💡 What is VoiceShield AI?

-VoiceShield AI is a defensive voice-security platform built to identify suspicious voice communications.
+VoiceShield AI is an AI-powered voice security platform designed to identify suspicious voice communications.

 It combines: